opencv/opencv-python/README_CONTRIB.rst

 -------------

 The project is structured like a normal Python package with a standard ``setup.py`` file.
-The build process is as follows (see for example ``appveyor.yml`` file):
+The build process for a single entry in the build matrices is as follows (see for example ``appveyor.yml`` file):

 1. Checkout repository and submodules

    -  OpenCV is included as submodule and the version is updated manually by maintainers when a new OpenCV release has been made
+   -  Contrib modules are also included as a submodule

 2. Find OpenCV version from the sources
-3. Upgrade pip and install numpy for each Python version
+3. Install dependencies (numpy)
 4. Build OpenCV

    -  tests are disabled, otherwise build time increases too much
+   -  there are 2 build matrix entries for each build combination: with and without contrib modules
+   -  Linux builds run in manylinux Docker containers (CentOS 5)

 5. Copy each ``.pyd/.so`` file to cv2 folder of this project and generate wheel

+   - Linux and macOS wheels are checked with auditwheel and delocate

-6. Install the generated wheels for each Python version
+6. Install the generated wheel
-7. Test that the Python versions can import them
+7. Test that python can import the library and run some sanity checks
-8. Use twine to upload all wheels to PyPI
+8. Use twine to upload the generated wheel to PyPI (only in release builds)

 Currently the ``find_version.py`` file parses OpenCV version information from the OpenCV sources.
-OpenCV depends on numpy, so ``setup.py`` checks the numpy version also with the help of pip.
+OpenCV depends on numpy, so ``setup.py`` checks the minimum required numpy version also with the help of pip.

-The ``cv2.pyd`` file for example on Windows is normally copied to site-packages.
+The ``cv2.pyd`` file is normally copied to site-packages.
 To avoid polluting the root folder the ``__init__.py`` file in cv2 folder handles the import logic correctly by importing the actual ``.pyd`` module and replacing the imported cv2 package in ``sys.modudes`` with the cv2 module to retain backward compatibility.

+Since both ``opencv-python`` and ``opencv-python-contrib`` use the same namespace explained above, it is highly recommended to uninstall the other package before switching from example from ``opencv-python`` to ``opencv-python-contrib`` package.

 Licensing
 ---------